CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/install_r_and_packages.md

-## Install R and required packages for Rscripts used for QA and Timing Comparisons
+## Install R, Rscripts and Packages

 First check to see if R is already installed.